 For this reason, we performed a correlation analysis between curiosity trait and each type of question, in both conditions.
 There is no significant correlation in the Convergent condition.
 However, as Figure 4 shows, in the Divergent condition, the number of divergent-thinking questions is positively correlated to curiosity trait (r = 0.358, p = 0.038) and the number of convergent-thinking questions is negatively correlated to curiosity trait (r = -0.390, p = 0.023).
-It means that the more curious a student is (by trait), the more divergent-thinking questions they will ask.
+It means that the more curious a student is (by trait), the more divergent-thinking questions and the fewer convergent-thinking questions they will ask.